 "Thanks, Claus."
 Ninten smiles, and doesn't seem to realize he's not getting anything he should thank the older boy for.

-There's no R in Claus, kid, he thinks, not having the patience to be properly pissed (and figuring that ought to make some sense).
+He doesn't have the patience to be properly pissed (and figures that ought to make some sense).
 He heaves a long sigh; the sort that would make anyone a little unhappier and a little scared to test his patience further, but then again, he's decided that Ninten is a bit too slow for things like that.

 He looks up at the boy squarely, waits for him to hold his gaze for a moment, and points to his left eye.
-"This," he says, "ain't mine."
+"This," he says, "this one isn't mine."